 Released on: 30 January 2018

-It is encouraging that the number of women left alone in labour has reduced, however it is still of great concern that 23% of women are left alone during the birth of their baby: a frightening and dangerous experience.
-Some of these (8%) were in the late stage of labour, some (7%) just after the birth but 2% - over 13,000 women - reported being left alone during the actual birth: not an acceptable situation.
-This absence of midwives from women in labour and at birth reinforces the fact that staffing levels in some units are dangerously low and midwives are being stretched to the limit.
+“Encouragingly, the number of women left alone in labour has reduced.
+However it is still of great concern that 23% of women are left alone during the birth of their baby which can be a very frightening and dangerous experience.
+This reinforces the fact that staffing levels are low and midwives are being stretched to the limit, so we continue to call on the Government to address this midwife shortage.”